bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **analytical-based test process improvement**
 identifying problems in testing by using the data from the project or team itself &rarr; deriving the improvements from analysis, many times quantitative approaches are used to identify problems as using only qualitative approaches can result in wrong recommendations which is not supported by the data

+## **anomaly**
+situation in testing which is unexpected, usually results in defect

+## **appraisal**
+expense for preventing a defect to never reach a customer

+## **average savings per defect**
+cost of quality per defect, formula: average of external failure costs - (average appraisal costs + average of internal failure costs), example:
+- *average appraisal costs per defect*: $500
+- *average of internal failure costs per defect*: $200
+- *average of external failure costs per defect*: $4000 &rarr; $4000 - ($500 + $200) = $3300

 ## **breadth-first**
 one test for each risk is assigned the highest priority, whereas the other tests are prioritized by their risk level coverage, used for gaining overall view as early as possible

+## **cost of quality**
+quantified total cost of quality-related efforts and defects, four categories of project and operational costs (usually appraisal and internal failure costs are much lower than external failure costs):
+- *defect prevention costs*: all activities related to preventing poor quality, for example developer training costs regarding maintainable code or reviewing the test basis as early as possible
+- *appraisal costs*: all activities related to defect detection, such as static and dynamic testing and reviewing work products
+- *internal failure costs*: all costs related to reactive activities, such as fixing defects and proving workarounds
+- *external failure costs*: all costs which have emerged to remedy for example quality issues afterwards, such as legal costs or supporting because of defective product being delivered

+## **cross-functional defect management**
+defect management is handled by predetermined team of different experts and quality assurance is everyone's responsibility, this defect management committee works together instead of just one or two responsibles

+## **defect**
+the outcome of deviation from the actual results when comparing to expected ones

+## **defect lifecyle**
+detecting (for example with static testing) and removing defects

+## **defect management**
+activities beginning after observing differing actual results from expected results, allows the stakeholders to gain insight into the state of a project, and also crucial for deciding which defects will be fixed

+## **defect management in Agile teams**
+often very informal (formality varies on attributes such as geolocal distribution of team members, maturity of the team and risks of the product) and may lack defect reports, should still be done in these cases:
+- *defects block other current sprint activities and cannot be immediately fixed*
+- *defects that cannot be resolved in the same iteration*
+- *defects which require cooperation with other teams*
+- *defects must be solved by a supplier*
+- *defects where a defect report is explicitly requested*

+## **defect management in hybrid software development**
+- *alignment of defect tools*: ideally every team should use the same tool and practices, but different SDLCs can prevent this &rarr; these should be synchronized
+- *prioritization of defects*: Agile teams should hold defect management meetings more often due to faster development
+- *alignment and transparency of the test plan for new development and defect fixes*: every team's work should align to the same project plan, no matter what SDLC the teams use

+## **defect metrics**
+used to monitor defect detection and resolution, identify areas of different defect density or severity, evaluate test efficiency and effectiveness
+- *resolved defects vs. number of defects*
+- *categorization of defects by numbers of percentage*, such as test items or components, releases, level or root cause

+## **defect prevention**
+activities that are planned to prevent poor quality

+## **defect report**
+- working product in defect workflow describing the defect, not always produced if for example the defect is expected to happen until the development is fully completed
+- purposes where defect report is used:
+  - *management of the defect report through defect lifecycle*
+  - *assessment of overall project status (especially product quality and test progress)*
+  - *assessment of product increment status in terms of product quality*
+  - *assessment of process capability*
+- defect report should always contain:
+  - *defect title with short summary of the anomaly*
+  - *detailed description and steps to reproduce the failure*
+  - *severity of the impact*
+  - *priority to fix*
+- optional, but still important data items:
+  - *unique identifier*
+  - *date/time of creation*
+  - *name of the person who discovered and reported the anomaly*
+  - *project and its SDLC state where the anomaly was discovered*
+  - *current state of the defect report*
+  - *defect owner*
+  - *change history*
+  - *references (to for example a test case or other defects)*
+- should also be used for process improvement actions:
+  - *improving defect detection effectiveness and lowering costs in each phase (introduction, detection and removal of a defect)*
+  - *targeting phases with most defects for further analysis*
+  - *analyzing defect root cause information to reveal underlying reasons for defects*
+  - *using defect location information to defect cluster analysis*
+  - *improving debugging by analyzing re-opened defects*
+  - *improving defect report creation by analyzing duplicate and rejected defects*
+  - *improving processes that reduce the the total number of defects by pro-active measures for avoiding errors upfront*

+## **defect workflow**
+- process for managing a defect, an example of workflow's defect states (non-exhaustive, can also contain for example re-opened or accepted):
+  - *open/new*: initial state of defect report creation
+  - *in progress*: team is working on the defect report
+  - *rejected*: the person who processed the defect report has rejected it, reasons can include invalid information, incorrect testing or duplicate report
+  - *resolved/fixed/ready for retest*: tester runs a confirmation test (usually by reproducing the steps to reproduce the defect) to see if the defect is actually fixed
+  - *closed*: no further work is intended to be done on defect report, achievable by successful confirmation test or rejection of the defect report
+- good practices:
+  - *unified defect workflow*: used organization-wide for consistent results
+  - *separate state for duplicates and false-positives*: easier categorization and management for the future projects
+  - *only one terminal state*: reason for closure should be stated in the transition to this stage
+  - *similar naming conventions*: for example, user stories and test tasks should use same state naming to avoid confusion
+  - *consecutive defect states for different roles*
+  - *more than one outgoing transition from state to another (except terminal state)*: makes decision-making relating to the next step more profound
+  - *limited transition states*: only substantial value states should be used to avoid bloating of the process

 ## **Déjà vu**
 same set of risks are raised for each project, neglecting them in the long run